Gitrua07/landing-page/README.md

 ## Description
 A webpage of a landing page is implemented using HTML and CSS.
 There is a focus on the application and understanding of flexbox in CSS.
-This is a sample landing page, and showcases an imaginary business called "Mandarin" which delivers books and food through an online service.
+This is a sample landing page, and showcases an imaginary business called *Mandarin* which delivers books and food through an online service.

 ## Image Credits